mohitriv/ObjectiveC-Algorithm/README.md

 # ObjectiveC-Algorithm

-This project will provide the implementation of some popular algorithms in Objective-C.
+This project provides the implementation of some popular algorithms in Objective-C.
-We will update this project soon.
+We will keep updating this project.